wso2/people-ops-suite/apps/meet-app/backend/README.md

 | Name      | Located in | Description           | Required | Schema |
 | --------- | ---------- | --------------------- | -------- | ------ |
 | meetingId | path       | The ID of the meeting | Yes      | int    |

+##### Behavior

+When this endpoint is called, the meeting host is granted editor access to the recording, if a recording is included in the attachments.

 ##### Responses